-Turkey 'ready' to reform terror laws for EU visa-free travel
+Turkey 'ready' to reform terror laws for EU visa deal

 Turkey's crackdown on suspected Gulenists is winding down, leaving open the space for Ankara to reform its anti-terror laws as demanded by the EU, according to the country's ambassador to the EU.

-Note: This article was updated at 16:42 on 5 February 2018 to include a statement from Kaymakci that anti-terror law reforms would also depend on greater EU support.